3uild-3thos/valid8/README.md

     (no argument): Opens an interactive menu for managing accounts and programs. run : Opens the same interactive menu as no arguments ledger (arg: overwrite): Generates a local ledger compatible with solana-test-validator.
-Overwrite directory if already exists.
+        Overwrite directory if already exists with the `-y` option.
     compose: Compose multiple valid8 config files into one.

 ## Interactive Menu: